hm-lang/core/proposals/README.md

 print(A)                    # A is now 20, not 60.
 ```

-You are allowed to have default parameters for mutable arguments, and a suitable temporary
+You are allowed to have default parameters for writeable arguments, and a suitable temporary
 will be created for each function call so that a reference type is suitable.
 In the same
-way, you can call the mutable overload for a function with a temporary, e.g., via `B; 17`,
+way, you can call the writeable overload for a function with a temporary, e.g., via `B; 17`,
 and the temporary variable will be discarded after the function call.

 ```